tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 - The revolution of a circle
 - Self centering in a 3D environment
-- Can induce a movement when on an unlevel
+- Can induce a movement when on an unlevel surface
+- Remains the same from any viewpoint

 #### Cylinder

+-

 #### Cone